Autonomous quantum machines and the finite sized Quasi-Ideal clock: Introduction

+First of all, the Hamiltonian being unbounded from below implies that the clock has infinite energy, which is unphysical.
+Furthermore, accounting for changes in energy, which is an important part in the analysis of quantum operations, is rendered meaningless in the presence of a control device of infinite energy.\Mspace

-If one has access to an idealized, infinite dimensional clock with a Hamiltonian with no ground state, which can be used as a control system, then it turns out that the paradigm of allowing external control vs the paradigm of autonomous machines appear to be equivalent in thermodynamics.
-In particular, it was shown in \cite{brandao2013resource,malabarba2015clock} that one can use such an idealized clock to implement arbitrary thermodynamical operations using just a fixed interaction Hamiltonian.
-However, a careful analysis requires one to consider a finite dimensional clock, because it is important to show that an infinite dimensional clock cannot be used to {\it embezzle} work from it, an issue covered at length in \cite{second}.
-Embezzling of work, based on the notion of entanglement embezzling \cite{Hayden-embezzling}, is the process of transferring work from a system while only changing the state of the system by an amount which vanishes in the limit of increasing dimension.
-Neglecting an explicit description of finite quantum control thus leaves a number of questions of fundamental importance unanswered.
+Also, a careful analysis requires one to consider a finite dimensional clock, because it is important to show that an infinite dimensional clock cannot be used to {\it embezzle} work from it, an issue covered at length in \cite{second}.
+Embezzling of work, based on the notion of entanglement embezzling \cite{Hayden-embezzling}, is the process of transferring work from a system while only changing the state of the system by an amount (w.r.t. trace distance) which vanishes in the limit of increasing dimension.\Mspace

-It was Feynman \cite{feynman1986quantum} who first developed a framework, to show that one could implement an externally controlled quantum computation, using a clock and a fixed interaction Hamiltonian.
-Margolus, showed how to do the same for quantum cellular automata \cite{margolus1986quantum}.
-This framework allows one to use an idealized infinite dimensional clock with no ground state, to implement an arbitrary quantum circuit via a fixed Hamiltonian.

-In fact, for a physically reasonable system, we require the control unit to be of finite size and energy, and need to take into account the back reaction on it.
-If not, a lot of interesting physics is lost in the infinite limit, such as the advantage of coherence in control \cite{HesenbergLim}, the tradeoff between accuracy and power in thermodynamics \cite{MarcusPauli}, and the differences between coherent and incoherent clocks \cite{Qtime} as well as the fundamental bound on the synchronization time of clocks \cite{sandraAlternative}.
-Each of these phenomena manifest only when the clock is recognized to be of a finite size and energy.
+Thus, in order to reliably consider the changes in energy and entropy (the two central quantities in thermodynamics) in a controlled quantum process, one requires a physically reasonable control of both finite size and energy, and take into account the back-reaction on it.
+In fact, there is a wealth of interesting physics that presents itself when we recognize the finiteness of control systems, such as the advantage of coherence in control \cite{HesenbergLim}, the tradeoff between accuracy and power in thermodynamics \cite{MarcusPauli}, as well as fundamental bounds on the synchronization time of clocks \cite{sandraAlternative}.\Mspace

-If we wish to implement a unitary $U$, then this is equivalent to turning on and off an interacting Hamiltonian $H_{int}$ for a time $\Delta t$.
-Such that $U=e^{iH_{int}\Delta t}$, with the time that the interaction Hamiltonian is turned on being precisely controlled by the clock.
-Another example would be implementing an explicitly time-dependent Hamiltonian of a system, which can be implemented with a fixed interaction Hamiltonian which depends on the coordinates of a physical clock.
-Here, instead of having a classical parameter time, one explicitly incorporates a quantum system which acts as an idealized infinite dimensional quantum clock.
-However, as realized by the founders of quantum mechanics and discussed in Section \ref{sec:ideal}), such clocks are unphysical, and can only be constructed in the infinite energy limit.